waymondrang/CSE15L/src/README.md

 Welcome to my homepage for CSE 15L!

 This site was created using VuePress with my custom style.
-You can view the source for this site [here](https://github.com/waymondrang/cse15l-lab-reports).
+You can view the source for this site by clicking the GitHub link on this site.

+Images on this site are hosted on imgur.com because of network data limits, which may cause them to load just slightly slower.

 Thanks for visiting!